rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/2-architecture.md

 ---
-title: Images
+title: Architecture
-category: Media
+category: libGDX Runtime
-order: 1
+order: 2
 ---

 Share images with your friends!
 Send photos and pictures from your computer, phone or camera.